GitGuru2003/CS361-Project1/README.md

 back into java for the year, and I'm looking forward to expanding on this project for the NFA project.

 ## Compiling and Using
-To compile Junit on onyx use the following command:
+First navigate to the top-level of the directory that holds the project:

-    //COMMAND HERE
+To compile Junit and DFATest on onyx use the following command:

-To compile program on Onyx use the following command:
+    javac -cp .:/usr/share/java/junit.jar ./test/dfa/DFATest.java

-    //COMMAND HERE
+To run the tests to check functionality use this command on a single line:

-To run the tests to check functionality use this command:
+    java -cp .:/usr/share/java/junit.jar:/usr/share/java/hamcrest/core.jar

-    //COMMAND HERE
+org.junit.runner.JUnitCore test.dfa.DFATest

 ## Sources used